 While it is quieter, take some time to review your order process and see if there are any ways you can make time and cost savings.
 This is the perfect time to take a trial with OrderSpace, for example, because you need to be at your most efficient for the festive season.

-Running out of the everyday supplies you need to be able to fulfil orders can really hold things up, and end up being very expensive if you have to source things in a hurry.
-I'm thinking about things like postal bags and boxes, labels, printed branding etc. Take the time now to make sure you have more than enough of everything you need.
+Running out of the everyday supplies you need to be able to fulfil orders can hold things up and end up being very expensive if you have to source items in a hurry.
+I'm thinking about stuff like postal bags and boxes, labels, printed branding etc. Take the time now to make sure you have more than enough of everything you need.

-In a similar vein to the stationery and supplies check, just make sure your warehouse, workshop or studio is in a tidy and organised state.
-If you know where everything is, and can easily reach items you use on a regular basis, you will enjoy a calmer and more efficient holiday season!
+In a similar vein to the stationery and supplies check, make sure the warehouse, workshop or studio is in a tidy and organised state.
+If you know where everything is, and can easily reach items you use regularly, you will enjoy a calmer and more efficient holiday season!

-Let your stockists know about all the important timescales and deadlines.
-If you have specific delivery dates and deadlines for ordering by, communicate these as soon as possible and send reminders too.
+Let your stockists know about all the critical timescales and deadlines.
+If you have specific delivery dates and deadlines for orders, communicate these as soon as possible and send reminders too.
 This can double-up as marketing communication if you time it correctly.

 Marketing and Advertising

-Think about how you want to market your business this Christmas.
+Think about how you want to market your business this season.
 Do you need to make changes to your website?
-If you use Google Adwords or any other online advertising tools you may like to set up some specific keywords and advertisements.
+If you use Google Adwords or any other online advertising tools, you may like to set up some specific keywords and advertisements.
 Social media campaigns need planning and executing over the next month or so.

-Its enough to make your head spin!
-But here's hoping, with careful planning and thought, the 2018 holiday season is your best yet!
+It's enough to make your head spin!
+But here's hoping, with careful planning and thought, this holiday season could be your best yet!